spress-add-ons/Directive-theme/README.md

 #### Menus

-This theme support top and bottom menus.
+This theme supports top and bottom menus.
 To configure, you can edit `top_menu` and `bottom_menu` options from the `config.yml`:

 ```yaml